By Vince Cooper

-So the first-ever Scottish Cup tie was played at Bayview on 15 January 1910 and it resulted on a comfortable 4-1 win over Hurlford which put the team in the last 16.
+So the first-ever Scottish Cup tie was played at Bayview on 15 January 1910 and it resulted in a comfortable 4-1 win over Hurlford which put the team in the last 16.
 There they came up against Queen’s Park, again at home, and put up a brave display before exiting the competition with a 3-2 defeat.

 In 1910 it was necessary to move the pitch by several yards to facilitate the building of a new school.
 This resulted in the grandstand now being placed at the North West corner of the pitch whilst the pavilion which had been between the grandstand and the north-west corner was now located, conveniently, almost exactly on the halfway line.

 To stave off financial worries the club incorporated East Fife Football Club Limited in May 1911.
 This brought about a cash injection as fans snapped up the new shares and the money was used to pep up the team.
-It was also during the summer of 1911 that the club decided on a colour change, switching to the black and gold that remains their first choice kit to this day.
+It was also during the summer of 1911 that the club decided on another colour change, switching to the black and gold that remains their first choice kit to this day.

 In 1914 the club again applied to join the Scottish League as it expanded.
 They were again overlooked with Lochgelly United and Clydebank given the new spots.
 It actually made little difference as shortly after came the outbreak of the Great War.
-There were actually some doubts about the club carrying on but they eventually joined the Eastern League before moving back to the Central when it resumed in 1919.
+There were some doubts about the club carrying on but they eventually joined the Eastern League before moving back to the Central when it resumed in 1919.

 The 1919-20 season brought the first major cup to Bayview when the club took home the Scottish Qualifying Cup after a 3-1 final win over Bo’ness at Central Park, Cowdenbeath in front of a crowd of 18,603.
 They also gained entry, through their efforts in the Qualifying Cup, into the Scottish Cup for the fourth time.
 After receiving a first round bye they overcame Stevenston United 2-1 in a replay at Bayview after drawing the first game 0-0.